 Gold miners cannot increase their gold production.
 Demand is stronger than supply and the 2008 “credit crunch” has put a dent in gold producers’ capacity to secure financing for new projects that could increase gold production.

-Derivatives (“massive weapons of destruction”, as Warren Buffett calls them) are destabilizing the banks’ financial health.
+Derivatives (“financial weapons of mass destruction”, as Warren Buffett calls them) are destabilizing the banks’ financial health.
 They represent one quadrillion dollars, or 16 times the world’s GDP.
 The explosion of this time bomb could bring about the bankruptcy of the whole financial system.

 Gold is still extremely under-valued, in relation to the colossal amount of printed paper money.
 If, as certain analysts are anticipating, we are on the road to a hyperinflationary period, money will be destroyed along with its purchasing power.
 Those holding dollars or any other form of paper currency will lose a significant part of their purchasing power.
+In tracking money supply, gold can help investors protect against potentially excessive asset price inflation and currency debasement.
 The “Gold/Dow Jones ” ratio allows us to see the level of gold valuation for the long term.
 Historically, gold is properly valued when the Gold/Dow Jones ratio is between 1 and 2.
-As of January 2015, that ratio stands at 15.
+As of september 2022, that ratio stands at 18.
 This clearly shows that gold is undervalued in comparison with stocks.
 We could add to that the stock markets plunging all around the world and the freefall of real estate in some countries (or its over-valuation in France, for instance), not to mention the risks with sovereign bonds.
 Demand for gold as an investment is accelerating but we are still at the beginning of this phenomenon.
 Very few people own gold or silver in their investment portfolios.
 It is impossible to call gold in a bubble when a mere 1% of world savings is presently invested in it.
 Historically, the average investment in physical gold has always been around 15%.
 Taking inflation into account to reach its historic peak of $850 in 1980, the price of gold should be much higher, even as high as $7,500 an ounce, according to some experts.

 Central banks are net buyers of gold.
 Central banks are no longer selling gold on the markets.
 They are reducing the supply and are now buying gold in order to limit their exposure to the loss of purchasing power of their reserve currencies, consisting mainly of dollars.
 Central banks in Asia, the Middle East and Russia are seeing their dollar reserves lose purchasing power as billions of new dollars are issued by the Federal Reserve.
 India, la Russia et la China are accumulating large quantities of gold very rapidly, to the detriment of Western powers.